realadammatthew/humbleberger/src/copy/who-is-yeshua.md

 ---

-_"He was despised and rejected by men, a man of sorrows, and acquainted with grief...
-But He was pierced for our transgressions, He was crushed for our iniquities."_
+_"He was despised and rejected by men, a man of suffering who knew what sickness was.
+He was like someone people turned away from; he was despised, and we didn’t value him.
+But he was pierced because of our rebellion, crushed because of our iniquities; punishment for our peace was on him, and we are healed by his wounds."_
-**(Isaiah 53:3, 5)**
+**(Isaiah 53:3,5)**

 ---